VBraghittoni/Matrix/README.md

 [Vítor Braghittoni](https://github.com/VBraghittoni), [Nicolas Birochi](https://github.com/nicholasbirochi), [Henrico Birochi](https://github.com/henricobirochi), and [Edgar Camacho](https://github.com/Edgarcsr) created this project.

+## How to run it

+In the folder "Executable", select your language of preference, download the file '.exe' file, and then, run it.

 ## How it works

 ### Encoding a message: